A two-phase model of galaxy formation: IV. Seeding and growing supermassive black holes in dark matter halos: The growth from seeds to supermassive black holes

 The conditions for the hotness and global disturbance of an SGC arise naturally owing to the fluctuations in the halo assembly expected in the fast accretion regime (see examples in fig.~1 of \citetalias{moTwophaseModelGalaxy2024}).
 The temporary speed-up of the halo mass assembly implies an excessive amount of matter being added to the halo, which can perturb the SGC significantly through changing the gravitational potential and by the ram pressure of the infalling gas.
 Part of such disturbance is produced by mergers with other halos, which can perturb the SGC during a close encounter of the merging galaxies, a process known to be critical in transforming galactic structure \citep[e.g.][]{springelFormationSpiralGalaxy2005, keselmanPseudobulgeFormationMajor2012, puechGalaxyDisksNot2012, yoonEvidenceImpactGalaxy2022, jacksonExtremelyMassiveDisc2022, wrightMergerDrivenFormationClassical2025, sampaioMorphologyCosmicTime2025, proctorWeakConnectionStellar2025}.
 A halo temporarily taking an excursion to a sufficiently high mass assembly rate is thus expected to be able to impart global disturbance and create the hotness required for the formation of an SNF nucleus in the SGC.
 These considerations motivate us to adopt the following criterion to trigger the formation of an SNF nucleus:

 where $\mathcal{S}(\gamma_{\rm v}; t_{\rm v})$ denotes the value of $\gamma_{\rm v}$ smoothed over a timescale of $t_{\rm v}$ along the main branch of the halo assembly history (see Appendix~\ref{app:ssec:growing} for details), $\gamma_{\rm f} \approx 0$--$3/8$ is the threshold that separates the fast and slow phases of halo assembly \citepalias{moTwophaseModelGalaxy2024}, and $\delta_\gamma \sim 1$ is a parameter that defines the strength of the excursion needed for the formation of an SNF nucleus.
-Here, we adopt $\gamma_{\rm f} = 3/16$, the average of the two extremes, and we choose $\delta_\gamma = 1$ to identify excursions that have relaxation time scales longer than the typical dynamical time of the halo.
+Here, we adopt $\gamma_{\rm f} = 3/16$, the average of the two extremes, and we choose $\delta_\gamma = 1$ to identify excursions that have relaxation timescales longer than the typical dynamical time of the halo.

 The frequency of the formation of SNF nuclei is expected to be high in the early Universe.
-This can be understood as a result of the specific merger rate of CDM halos \citep{dongUniversalSpecificMerger2022} in combination with their faster assembly rate at higher $z$ (e.g. Fig.~\ref{fig:halo-mahs}).
-As we will model in \S\ref{ssec:nuclear-burst} and show in \S\ref{sssec:growth-channels}, the growth of the BH in an SNF nucleus is expected to be super-Eddington.
-This, together with the high frequency of formation of SNF nuclei, provides an efficient way for BH seeds to grow into SMBHs.
+This can be understood as a result of the specific merger rate of CDM halos \citep{dongUniversalSpecificMerger2022} in combination with their faster assembly rate at higher $z$ (see e.g. Fig.~\ref{fig:halo-mahs}).
+As we will model in Appendix~\ref{app:ssec:nuclear-burst}, the growth of the BH in an SNF nucleus is expected to be super-Eddington.
+This, together with the high frequency of formation of SNF nuclei, provides an efficient way for BH seeds to grow into SMBHs (see \S\ref{sssec:growth-channels}).